akotchaye/akotchaye/README.md

 - 👋 Hi, I’m @akotchaye
 - 👀 I’m interested in .Net/core developpement and data analysis
 - 🌱 I’m currently learning Talend Data Integration and Power BI
-- 💞️ I’m looking to collaborate on Data ingeneering or analysis project.
+- 💞️ I’m looking to collaborate on software | Data ingineering or analysis project.
 - 📫 How to reach me: akotchaybatcho@gmail.com

 <!---ddd